deep-sachdev/hospitality-analytics-predictive-prescriptive/README.md

 Definition of decision variables, constraints, and objective function
 ## Key Insights
-- Front desk service quality was the strongest single predictor of overall guest satisfaction.
+- Front desk service was the strongest predictor, with a coefficient of ~0.51 in the baseline model.

-- Adding perks and loyalty benefits materially improved explanatory power.
+- Adding perks and loyalty benefits increased explained variance by ~5 percentage points

 - Cleanliness, pricing perceptions, and recognition further increased predictive accuracy.

+- Expanded models explained ~32% of overall satisfaction, indicating meaningful but incomplete drivers.

-- Expanded models incorporating customer type and visit purpose improved fit, but with diminishing returns.
+- Customer type and visit purpose improved fit with diminishing returns, highlighting prioritisation trade-offs

 - Predictive models explained a meaningful portion of satisfaction variation while highlighting where managerial intervention has the highest leverage.
 ## Prescriptive Decision Framework
 Predictive insights were translated into a decision-support framework to guide managerial action.

+Prescriptive framework uses hypothetical improvement coefficients to demonstrate optimisation logic.

+Illustrates trade-offs under budget constraints rather than exact financial forecasts.

 **Objective**